Rriik/OFS-FM-script-converter/README.md

 - [MultiFunPlayer](https://github.com/Yoooi0/MultiFunPlayer) - middleware, connects Intiface Central to OFS
 - [Spacedesk](https://www.spacedesk.net/) - optional screen mirroring for remote play (PC to tablet, for example)

-Below is a diagram showing how the different parts of the setup interact with one another.
+Below is a diagram showing how the different parts of the setup interact with one another:

 ![FuckMachineSystem](https://github.com/Rriik/OFS-FM-script-converter/assets/132300166/58e87f43-65d4-4b11-8a8e-baa04b17ba91)

 You should also read through both the Intiface Central and MultiFunPlayer project documentation to better understand their feature sets.
 But as an overall checklist, these are the broad steps to follow:
 1. Plug in and turn on your [buttplug.io-supported](https://iostindex.com/?filter0Type=Fucking%20Machine) rotary fuck machine
-2. Turn on the Bluetooth connection on your computer (for desktop PCs, ensure you have a motherboard with WiFi/BT connectivity and that your external antenna is connected, if the motherboard comes with such an add-on)
+2. Turn on the Bluetooth connection on your computer (for desktop PCs, ensure you have a motherboard with Wi-Fi/BT connectivity and that your external antenna is connected, if the motherboard comes with such an add-on)
 3. Open Intiface Central, open the Devices section, start the server (big play button), then click on "Start Scanning".
 It should automatically find and connect to your machine
 4. Open an OFS project that contains a converted script you wish to test (ensure you have the converted script selected in the editor)
 5. In the OFS GUI, turn on the websocket server (View > Websocket API > "Server active" checkbox, keep the port number as is unless you have a custom websocket chain setup)